Sports Team: Critical reception

 Following the Scala show, the band went on to play at both Electric Ballroom and O2 Forum Kentish Town in 2019 with sell-out shows.
 The band's preference for surprise shows at venues like The Nag's Head in Camberwell led to DIY describing the shows as harking "back to the heady days of The Libertines".

 Style

+Sports Team's music has been described as a combination of "energetic guitar rock with dry humor and playful arrogance".
 The band have been described as holding unusual engagements with their fans, from their annual trips to Margate by coach where "fans, bands and booze collide for unscripted antics", and for taking "whole venues to the pub with them" after a show.

-However this has been balanced with media commentary on the band's Cambridge educations, at a time when bands like Idles and Fontaines D.C. have pushed working class lyrics.
-Alex Rice notably drew criticism for declaring in The Guardian that HMLTD were “one of the worst bands ever” in part due to the fact their members "go to Goldsmiths".
-Clash stated in 2019 that "Sports Team can’t quite shake off their entitlement".
+However, this has been balanced with media commentary on the band's Cambridge educations, at a time when bands like Idles and Fontaines D.C. have pushed working class lyrics.
+Alex Rice notably drew criticism for disparaging London musicians in The Guardian for being Goldsmiths graduates who he dubbed "Gucci" magicians, in reference to HMLTD, who he declared were "one of the worst bands ever".
+Clash stated in 2019 that "Sports Team can't quite shake off their entitlement".